jeffmaynes/jeffmaynes.github.io/_pages/cv.md

 -   Professor of Philosophy, St. Lawrence University, 2025-present and Department Chair, 2019-present.

+-   Director, Center for Innovation in Teaching and Assessment, St. Lawrence University, 2024-present.

 -   Associate Professor of Philosophy, St. Lawrence University, 2018-2025